Note to readers: This report has been modified to incorporate updates to the Libra payment system as found in the White Paper v2.0.*

 Libra and Financial System Regulation

-The Libra Association will consult closely and regularly with sovereign governments, as well as with multilateral institutions, to support understanding of this new ecosystem.
-The Libra Association believes in preserving and strengthening the ability of governments to conduct monetary policy and is committed to working with regulatory authorities to achieve a safe, transparent, and consumer-friendly implementation of Libra products and services.
-The association will be governed and constrained by a reserve management approach that will ensure the safety and soundness of the ecosystem.
+The Association will consult closely and regularly with sovereign governments, as well as with multilateral institutions, to support the understanding of this new network.
+The Association believes in preserving and strengthening the ability of governments to conduct monetary policy and is committed to working with regulatory authorities to achieve a safe, transparent, and consumer-friendly implementation of Libra project-compatible products and services.
+The Association will be governed and constrained by a Reserve management approach that will ensure the safety and soundness of the network.

 Libra and Consumer Financial Protection

 Consumers of financial services and products can be vulnerable.
 There is a commitment to strong consumer protection in the Libra network, and the Association recognizes that regulators charged with consumer protection will be keen to engage with those building services to be offered in their jurisdictions.
 In the early development of the Libra network, its Members are committed to working with authorities to shape a regulatory environment that encourages technological innovation while maintaining the highest standards of consumer protection.